 As a South Texan I already spoke decent Spanish and after a year of earnest effort my Italian, heavily mixed with snatches of the saucy local Neapolitan dialect I had included, had come along pretty well.
 Well enough to make many friends, to converse easily enough and to meet fascinating people like The Maestro.
 The year was 1961, and I had been in bella Napoli almost two years

-girl named Maria who also had a strong and utterly
+named Maria who also had a strong and utterly engaging

-engaging personality.
-Maria was the daughter of a
+personality.
+Maria was the daughter of a traditional

-always animated man whom everyone called ‘O Maestro
+slightly stooped but always animated man whom everyone

-The wedding was an affair to remember and it was
+wedding was an affair to remember and it was at the

-at the reception, where the wine flowed freely, that ‘O Maestro and I
+reception, where the wine flowed freely, that ‘O Maestro and I

-and I hit it off splendidly.
-He thought it amazing
+hit it off splendidly.
+He thought it amazing that a

-that a tall skinny American kid was trying so hard
+tall skinny American kid was trying so hard to speak

-to speak Italian and that so much of it was in
+Italian and that so much of it was in dialect, and,

 I was invited to come back and visit him and his warm and embracing wife any time I liked.
 The trip to their modest home was an adventure in itself.
 The Maestro lived above Naples’ fabled Mergellina harbor about a half mile or so up on the Posillipo cape that juts out and above the sea below.